 Skip to content

 Develop an SOP for your community processes.

-Allocate funds to cover the investment.
+Assign funds to cover the investment.

 Make time to train this new person.

-Prepare a 30- or 60-day plan to guide them.
+Prepare a 30-or-60-day plan to guide them.

+Skip to content